 Strong Ratings for Teamwork, Effective Supervisor Leadership, Skills Matching

 ALEXANDRIA, Va.
 (Dec.
-19, 2016) – The National Credit Union Administration showed improvement in several important areas of employee satisfaction in the Partnership for Public Service’s 2016 “Best Places to Work” report (opens new window).
+19, 2016) – The National Credit Union Administration showed improvement in several important areas of employee satisfaction in the Partnership for Public Service’s 2016 “Best Places to Work” report (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 “People do their best work when they like their work and feel respected where they work,” NCUA Board Chairman Rick Metsger said.
 “We are committed to maintaining that kind of professional environment at NCUA.
 All our employees share one very important mission: protecting the hard-earned money of more than 106 million credit union members.
 By providing a workplace that offers fairness, opportunity and fulfillment, we help them succeed in that mission.
 We continue to make this a priority for the agency, and we will continue to look for ways to do a better job addressing employees’ needs and goals.”